-U.S. chemical law is outdated >>>

-Federal chemical regulation, the Toxic Substances Control Act (TSCA), has not been updated since it was passed in 1976.
-Today, complete health screening data is available for about 7% of over 84,000 chemicals registered for use.
-TSCA has successfully banned only 5 toxic chemicals in almost 4 decades compared with thousands of chemicals banned in the European Union.

-We are exposed to unknown mixtures of synthetic chemicals daily >>>

-We are exposed to hundreds of man-made chemicals every day.
-Scientists are just beginning to study how chemicals interact when we are exposed to many in combination and how exposures add up over a lifetime.
+Most chemicals have not been tested for safety >>> There are more than 80,000 chemicals registered for use in the United States, many with known or suspected health effects.
+The Environmental Protection Agency has conducted safety testing on only about 200 of these chemicals.
+The Toxic Substances Control Act (TSCA), a U.S. law to regulate toxic industrial chemicals, has successfully banned only 5 chemicals in 4 decades compared with the over one thousand chemicals banned and severely restricted in the European Union.
+We are exposed to unknown mixtures of synthetic chemicals daily >>> We are exposed to hundreds of industrial chemicals every day.
+Scientists are just beginning to study the health implications of being exposed to many chemicals in combination and how exposures add up over a lifetime.
 In the meantime, there are ways to reduce common chemical exposures which are suspected of causing health problems (see inside).

-Infants and children are most vulnerable >>>

-The human body is more vulnerable during certain sensitive periods of development, or "windows of susceptibility."
+Infants, children, and young adults are most vulnerable >>> The human body is more vulnerable during certain sensitive periods of development, or "windows of susceptibility."
 For example, early life exposures in the womb, throughout infancy and childhood, and during puberty, could lead to negative heath effects later in life.